louisdebaere/JailbreakDetection/README.md

 # Detect iOS jailbreak
-Library to help detecting a possible iOS jailbreak
+Code to help detect a possible iOS jailbreak
 ## Usage

 Add the source to your project